DanilDevyatko/DanilDevyatko/README.md

 -->

 ## Hi, I'm Danil👋
-I'm a Software Engineer with over 5 years of experience specializing in crafting user-friendly front-end and client-side products.
+I'm a Software Engineer with over 3 years of experience specializing in crafting user-friendly front-end and client-side products.
 I excel in creating responsive and cross-browser-compatible web pages using HTML, CSS, JavaScript, TypeScript, React.js, and Redux.

 My approach involves researching best practices to deliver effective solutions that keep projects on track.
 Embracing the "ownership mindset," I actively contribute to the entire software development lifecycle, supporting the design, development, and testing of enterprise application solutions.

-Choose a Software Engineer committed to delivering seamless user interfaces and project success.
 Let's collaborate to bring your software development goals to fruition with precision and innovation.
 ### Skills:

   ![HTML](https://img.shields.io/badge/-HTML5-black?style=flat&logo=HTML5)